A memoir of exile and rebellion—

 Spirits died, and soon, bodies too.

-Babushka Nadya got up from the couch and brought a
+She got up from the couch and brought a loaf of bread

 She traced a line across it and pointed to the larger